-In the 2022-2023 application cycle, the admissions office received nearly 2000 applications, with approximately 1800 being deemed as complete and brought forward for initial file review.
-Approximately 1535 of these came from Alberta residents.
-536 applicants were offered interviews (438 Albertans and 98 non-Albertans).
-The Class of 2026 (i.e. the class starting July 2023) consists of 160 students.
+In the 2023-2024 application cycle, the admissions office received over 2000 applications, with approximately 1900 being deemed as complete and brought forward for initial file review.
+Approximately 1500 of these came from Alberta residents.
+605applicants were offered interviews.
+(The Class of 2027 (i.e. the class starting July 2023) consists of 175 students.